 You will receive an arrival card from the cabin crew before landing.
-It is a paper coloured in yellow and white.
+It is a yellow and white colored paper.
 You will need it to pass the immigration.
 Be sure to fill it in with the following information:

 • China Visa number

 • Purpose of visit, for example, Tourism